View Document Text

 Example of fee breakdown for a client with $2,000,000 under discretionary management by HFG:

 Advisory fees are sometimes negotiated based on a client’s individual circumstances.
-Total annual
+This is a tiered

-blended fee would be equal to 1.375%, billed in advance, in 4 installments occurring the first month
+Total annual blended fee would be equal to 1.475%, billed in advance, in 4 installments occurring the

 Harding Financial Group, LLC